asim215/leftwm-clarity/README.md

-# Theme A
+# Theme for leftwm - Clarity
 My theme for leftwm based on LateNight [LateNight](https://github.com/JacoMalan1/LateNight)

 It have following features:
+- config.ron have necessary settings for leftwm

-- Tags from 1 to 19
+- Tags are from 1 to 19
+  - Win/Meta + 1-9 (1 - 9)
+  - Alt + 0-9 (10 - 19)
-- No background image (can be turn on in `up`)
+- No background image (can be turn on in `up` by using feh)
-- No space borders between windows
+- No space between windows, only borders highlighted on focus

 ## Screenshots
 ![Screenshot](./theme_a/screenshots/screenshot1.png)